MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Duplicate SMB rules](../Images/Screenshots/duplicate-smb-rules.png)

 Moreover, both ports 135 and 445 need to be accessible by all Windows clients for Active Directory to function properly.
-To keep the configuration readable, it is reasonable to consolidate the redundant rules, and to create a single firewall rule for each static port number.
+To keep the configuration readable, it is reasonable to consolidate the redundant rules, and to create a singlefirewall rule for each static port number.

 ### Issues with Predefined Address Sets

 #### Overview of Keywords

 In addition to manually enumerating IP address ranges, the firewall rule scope configuration allows the use of predefined sets of computers, known as keywords.

 ![Predefined address sets (keywords) in Windows Firewall](../Images/Screenshots/firewall-predefined-sets.png){ width=300px }

 These keywords are briefly described in the [MS-FASP: Firewall and Advanced Security Protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fasp/d69ec3fe-8507-4524-bdcc-813cbb3bf85f) document.
 However, there is no public documentation available that explains how the keywords are defined and under what circumstances the corresponding IP addresses are updated.

 #### Intranet

 The *Intranet* keyword is based on the Subnet definition from Active Directory Sites and Services.
 However, our tests have shown that the corresponding firewall rule scopes are not re-evaluated after adding or deleting a subnet.
 Even multiple server reboots do not seem to resolve this issue.
 Due to this unreliability, we have decided not to use the *Intranet* keyword in any firewall rules.

 ![Subnets - The source for the Intranet keyword](../Images/Screenshots/firewall-keyword-intranet.png)

 #### Internet

 The *Internet* keyword is presumed to include anything not defined as the *Intranet* keyword.
 However, due to the unpredictable and undocumented behavior of the *Intranet* keyword, we have decided not to use the *Internet* keyword in any firewall rules as well.

 #### DNS Servers

 The *DNS Servers* keyword is functional and respects all DNS servers defined in the network adapter properties.
 If a new DNS server IP address is configured, a network adapter state change (disable/enable, server restart, etc.) is required for the corresponding firewall rules to be automatically updated.

 ![Network adapter DNS configuration](../Images/Screenshots/firewall-keyword-dns.png){ width=400px }

 #### Additional Keywords

 Additional keywords are available and although they seem to be mostly working, they are not relevant to inbound firewall rule configuration for Domain Controller:

 - Local subnet
 - DHCP servers